 How to Put Out a Grill Fire

-When the weather warms up, it is the perfect time to start the grill and enjoy delicious food with friends and family.
+When the weather warms up, it is the perfect time to start the grill and enjoy cooking delicious food with friends and family.
 However, before grilling season begins, make sure you are prepared to help keep your home and family safe.
 According to the National Fire Protection Association (NFPA), every year there are over 10,000 home fires started by grills.
-Accidents happen, so it is important to know common ways grill fires start and how to make sure you are prepared in case a fire does starts while you are grilling.
+Accidents happen, so it is important to know common ways gas grill fires start and how to make sure you are prepared to put out a fire in case one does start while you are grilling food.

 Common Causes of Grill Fires

-Flare ups on the grill are natural.
-However, when the flames become too large or spread to adjacent areas, it is important to have a fire extinguisher within reach and know how to use.
+Flare ups from cooking food on the grill are natural.
+However, when the flames on your BBQ become too large or spread to adjacent areas, it is important to have a fire extinguisher within reach and know how to use.

-- If your grill catches fire, the first thing you should do is attempt to turn the burners off.
+1. If your gas grill catches fire, the first thing you should do is attempt to turn the burners off.
 If you can reach the knobs safely (on a gas grill), this will help stop additional fuel from feeding the fire and creating a larger problem.

-- You can also close the lid, as a lack of oxygen will help to ease the fire and slow it down.
+2. You can also close the grill lid, as a lack of oxygen will help to ease the fire and slow it down.

-- Use a fire extinguisher to extinguish the flames using the P.A.S.S. technique - pull, aim, squeeze, and sweep.
-Once the fire has been put out, make sure to switch off any burners that were still on.
+3. Use a fire extinguisher to extinguish the flames using the P.A.S.S. technique - pull, aim, squeeze, and sweep.
+Once the fire has been put out, make sure to switch off any burners on the grill that were still on.

 To help protect your home and family, be prepared and practice grill safety.
-Check your gas lines to make sure there are no leaks before lighting the grill and keep grease trays and grill plates clean by using a grill brush after each use.
-For protection in the event of a grill fire, have a fire extinguisher within reach in the event a small fire breaks out.
+Check your gas lines to make sure there are no gas leaks before lighting the grill and keep grease trays and grill plates clean by using a grill brush after each use.
+For protection in case a grill fire, have a fire extinguisher within reach in the event a small gas fire breaks out.